zuozhenggh/learning-library/data-management-library/big-data/bds/bds-getting-started/bds-getting-started.md

 ## Introduction

-In this lab, you will perform few tasks that are required to get started with BDS.
+In this lab, you will perform a few tasks that are required to get started with BDS.
 Several of these tasks need to be performed by the Cloud Administrator for your tenancy.
 There are also optional tasks that make it easier to manage your environment.
 For example, creating compartments and groups are optional; however, they will simplify administration tasks as your environment expands.

 ### Objectives